mshima/generator-jhipster-tenantview/README.md

 # Introduction

-This is a multitenancy/tenancy customization [JHipster](https://www.jhipster.tech/) blueprint.
+This is a multitenancy/tenancy customization [JHipster](https://www.jhipster.tech/) blueprint with support for generator-jhispter >= 6.3.0.

 It's a rewrite of https://github.com/sonalake/generator-jhipster-multitenancy module (1.x) as a blueprint.